jl-yang/soapbox_middleware/README.md

 http://w3c.github.io/webrtc-pc/#rtciceconnectionstate-enum
 https://groups.google.com/forum/#!topic/discuss-webrtc/vINLJSSOxtE

+Problem: MediaStreamRecorder.js has TypeError: videoElement.start is not a function.
+Thus we cannot use the stream recording API.
+Check whether your html adds RecordRTC.js and MediaStreamRecorder.js at the same time.
+It seems they are conflicted and should only be added either one.

 #To do
 1. Enabel SSL and https, for both xampp and rabbitmq ssl options.
 Thus camera permission can be granted to the website permanently.